-The catalog includes articles, so check the books box on the search results page (on left side of page) if you only want to see books.
+Depending on how you set up a search, the results list may includes articles, so check the books box on the search results page (on left side of page) if you only want to see books.

 You can have books held for you, to pick them up at the Science Library.

 Choose a citation style